stupergenius/Bens-Log/entries/getting_started_with_openwhisk_server_side_swift.md

+---
-Title: Getting Started with OpenWhisk Server Side Swift
+title: Getting Started with OpenWhisk Server Side Swift
-Date: 2016-03-26 14:15
+date: 2016-03-26 14:15
-Author: Ben Snider
+author: Ben Snider
-Category: Open Source Swift
+category: Open Source Swift
-Tags: swift, development, cli
+tags: swift, development, cli
+---

 With the burgeoning server side Swift movement picking up steam, some larger players have started incorporating Swift into their cloud offerings.
 One such player is IBM, who has long been in the cloud business but is often not top of mind when it comes to cloud offerings, at least in the iOS development community where [AWS](https://aws.amazon.com) is king.
 [IBM](http://www.ibm.com), however, has quite a few cloud products through their [Bluemix platform](http://www.ibm.com/cloud-computing/bluemix/), which actually includes their [Watson cloud services](http://www.ibm.com/cloud-computing/bluemix/watson/) and the always useful [Swift Sandbox](https://swiftlang.ng.bluemix.net/#/repl).